D-LiFT: Improving LLM-based Decompiler Backend via Code Quality-driven Fine-tuning: Evaluation

 \subsubsection{Syntax Error Fixes}

-\\ \textbf{\textit{Fixing Incorrect Variable Casting and Refactor Loop.}} \Cref{fig:casestudy3} illustrates how \sys enhances the output of \texttt{Qwen2.5-Coder-3B} model for the decompiled snippet of the \texttt{uuid\_copy} function (\texttt{util-linux}).
+\textbf{\textit{Fixing Incorrect Variable Casting and Refactor Loop.}} \Cref{fig:casestudy3} illustrates how \sys enhances the output of \\\texttt{Qwen2.5-Coder-3B} model for the decompiled snippet of the \texttt{uuid\_copy} function (\texttt{util-linux}).

 Specifically, this function simply copies 16 bytes from the second parameter (\texttt{src}) to the first (\texttt{dst}).
 Since the decompiler cannot reconstruct the original struct or pointer types for the two input parameters, it falls back to manual pointer casting these parameters to byte pointers and uses pointer offsetting by (\texttt{lVar1}) to copy each byte (see line 8 of the original decompiled output).

 Meanwhile, the decompiler also uses a \texttt{do-while} loop that checks \texttt{lVar1 != 0x10}, rather than the more natural \texttt{for (i = 0; i < 16; i++)} construct.
+Note that implementing a rule or heuristic inside Ghidra to systematically convert such \texttt{do-while} loops into \texttt{for} loops is non-trivial.
+In particular, Ghidra first normalizes \texttt{for} loops into \texttt{while} loops in \texttt{ActionStructureTransform}, and in this case the loop is not even recognized as a \texttt{while} loop because it fails the checks in \texttt{CollapseStructure::ruleBlockWhileDo}, which relies on several heuristics (e.g., the condition block must have exactly two outgoing edges, and a body-start block should typically have only one incoming/parent block).

-When the baseline LLM refactors the loop, though it successfully rewrites it as a \texttt{for} with \texttt{i < 16}, it mistakenly applies the array subscript operator to the input parameters of type \texttt{long}, leading to the compiler error. \sys, however, fine-tunes the model to insert the correct byte-pointer casts and maintain the \texttt{for} with \texttt{i < 16}, which eliminates the syntax error while yielding a more readable, semantically faithful implementation.
+In contrast, an LLM can easily convert this pattern into a canonical \texttt{for} loop, and the correctness of such a transformation can be validated by \syss.
+Specifically, when the baseline LLM refactors the loop, though it successfully rewrites it as a \texttt{for} with \texttt{i < 16}, it mistakenly applies the array subscript operator to the input parameters of type \texttt{long}, leading to the compiler error. \sys, however, fine-tunes the model to insert the correct byte-pointer casts and maintain the \texttt{for} with \texttt{i < 16}, which eliminates the syntax error while yielding a more readable, semantically faithful implementation.
 As a result, \sys improves the \syss from -3.000 to +0.8887.